bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 #### Command options

 ------------------------------  ---------------------------------
-`--connect|-c HOST:PORT`        Sets the default bitmarkd connection.
+`--connect|-c HOST:PORT`        The default bitmarkd connection.
 This
                                 TCP connection will be used for all data submitted to the blockchain.

-`--description|-d "STRING"`     Sets a description string for the initial
+`--description|-d "STRING"`     A description string for the initial
                                 identity.
 This is only for the CLI user; it is not used by any command and is not sent over the network.

-`--new|-n`                      Specifies that a new account seed is to be generated.
+`--new|-n`                      Toggle that specifies that a new account seed is to be generated.

-`--seed|-s SEED-STRING`         Used in place of `--new`, imports an
+`--seed|-s SEED-STRING`         Used in place of `--new`, an
-                                existing account seed into the CLI
+                                existing account seed to be placed into the CLI configuration file.
-                                configuration file.
 The CLI accepts
                                 both V1 and V2 Base58-encoded seeds.
 ------------------------------  ---------------------------------